PanArturo/Movie-Searcher/README.md

 # Movie-Searcher

-Search tons of movies in the history with just a few keywords!
+Search movies out of a movie database with few keywords.

 Created using OMDb API
               Node.js